 The product can be configured to return to the Home position when the PTZ functionality has been inactive for a specified length of time.
-Enter the length of time in the field and click Save.
+Enter the length of time in the Return to home after field and click Save.
 Set the time to zero to prevent the product from automatically returning to the Home position.

-To include the preset position name in the overlay text, go to Video, select Include overlay text and enter the modifier #P in the field.
-For more information about modifiers, see File Naming & Date/Time Formats in the online help .
+To include the preset position name in the overlay text, go to Video & Audio, select Include overlay text and enter the modifier #P in the field.
+For more information about modifiers, see File Naming & Date/Time Formats in the online help 2.